 We took a few photos then I let Andrew and Cole swing my detector as we walked off the beach.
 I think we will have a new member joining this hobby of metal detecting.
 Again it was a pleasure to meet Andrew and Cole and help them find the lost.

 Found Platinum Engagement Ring with Diamond & Platinum Wedding Band with Multiple Diamonds

 After a day at the beach, I got home to realize I had lost my engagement and wedding ring.
-I rushed back the next morning in hopes of finding someone metal detecting, and eventually found one in the area to rent.
+I rushed back the next morning in hopes of finding someone metal detecting and eventually found one in the area to rent.
 I searched for 4 hours to no avail.
 My husband and I went back a few days later, renting the metal detector and searching for 4-5 hours again.
-And again coming home empty handed.
+And again, coming home empty-handed.

 I had seen advertisements online for the Ring Finders, but I was hesitant to contact them.
 I had my doubts about identifying the location of my ring for them to find.
-But after two unsuccessful trips, I figured there was a 50/50 shot they would return them and I took the odds.
+But after two unsuccessful trips, I figured there was a 50/50 shot they would return them, and I took the odds.

-I emailed Keith around 6:30 on a Saturday night, and had an email back within an hour that he would be calling in the morning.
+I emailed Keith around 6:30 on a Saturday night and had an email back within an hour that he would be calling in the morning.
 He called as promised and agreed to meet my husband back at the beach in around an hour.
 My hesitation was beginning to ease!

-We showed him the area where we believed the rings had been lost – the area we searched over and over with our rented detector – and he found them in less than 20 minutes.
+We showed him the area where we believed the rings had been lost – the place we searched over and over with our rented detector – and he found them in less than 20 minutes.